 As well as schools offering the curriculums of the United States, Britain, France and the International Baccalaureate office, there are bilingual campuses offering an international stream alongside the Bulgarian national curriculum.

-Bulgaria has seven IB World Schools, which are all authorised to teach the IB Diploma.
-Six teach in English.
+Bulgaria has 10 IB World Schools, with all bar one authorised to teach the IB Diploma.
 The highly selective American College of Sofia, which was founded in 1860, offers the IB Diploma and an American high school curriculum to day and boarding students.

 The Anglo American School of Sofia, set up in 1967, follows a curriculum that combines US and British elements and culminates in the IB Diploma, while other schools offer a British curriculum alone or alongside IB programmes or the Bulgarian curriculum.